 What if I sell some of my timber during the contract period?

 A commercial harvest during the contract period may result in termination of the Membership Agreement and imposition of certain penalties if the Membership Agreement does not explicitly allow for a commercial harvest.
-No commercial harvests are allowed during the first six years of the contract period.

 You may conduct a commercial harvest after the Membership Agreement expires, however you must follow the rules of the protocol.
 Forest Carbon Works recommends working with a qualified forester to assess the implications of a commercial harvest on the status of the forest carbon project.

 I don’t ever want to harvest timber from my property.
 Will I be forced to harvest timber at some point?

 No, you are never required to harvest timber.
 However, there are some good reasons why you should harvest timber at some point in the future.
 For example, harvesting can help maintain the vigor of your forest and its ability to effectively sequester carbon from the atmosphere.